grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 * Finally, in the terminal, you can run `cpdb=# select * from case_info_08282018;` to test if the data was properly loaded.

+**HAVING TROUBLE** loading data?
+Contact sundar@northwestern.edu.
+You may also view the output png files provided to see the results.

 ## Opening the Notebook
 See `WorkbookLoading.pdf` for more assistance.
 The workbook contains the visualizations to Questions 1-3.
 To load the Tableau workbook, `CP2_Workbook_Cranes.twb`, simply click on the file on your local machine.
 Tableau may prompt you to login to your postgres server.
 Assuming the `case_info` data is loaded, the visualizations should come up.